Fishing Lake Ouachita

 Is swimming allowed in Lake Ouachita?

 Yes, swimming is permitted in Lake Ouachita.
-With crystal-clear waters and surrounded by stunning scenery, swimming in this lake is an experience you will never forget.
-There are 10 designated swimming areas and 2 beaches – Spring Beach and Lake Ouachita Marina Beach.
-However, there are no lifeguards at disposal.
+With crystal-clear waters and stunning scenery, swimming in this lake is an experience you will never forget.
+There are ten designated swimming areas and two beaches – Spring Beach and Lake Ouachita Marina Beach.
+However, there are no lifeguards at their disposal.

 What can you explore while scuba diving?

 This lake is an exciting destination for scuba diving enthusiasts.
 Beneath the surface, you can search for a sunken houseboat and sailboat, railroad tracks, and an old school bus (which you can swim through).
 You can also visit the only underwater memorial in Arkansas.
 Known as Fearless Rock, it’s built in honor of Navy Seal and Arkansas native Adam Lee Brown.

 Are there jellyfish in Lake Ouachita?